DeutscheSoft/AWML/README.md

 ## License

 This implementation of AWML is available under the terms of the GNU General Public License version 2.
-See the `LICENSE` file for details.
+See the `COPYING` file for details.

 Copyright (c) 2015-2016 DeusO GmbH